oxnz/oxnz.github.io/_posts/2016-05-24-mysql-primer-query-optimization.md

 * For each table in a join, a simpler `WHERE` is constructed to get a fast `WHERE` evaluation for the table and also to skip rows as soon as possible
 * All constant tables are read first before any other tables in the query.
 A constant table is any of the following:
 	* An empty table or a table with one row
-	* A table that is used with a `WHERE` clause on a `PRIMARY KEY` or a `UNIQUE` index, where all index parts are compared to constant expressions and are defined as NOT NULL
+	* A table that is used with a `WHERE` clause on a `PRIMARY KEY` or a `UNIQUE` index, where all index parts are compared to constant expressions and are defined as `NOT NULL`
 * The best join combination for joining the tables is found by trying all possibilities
 	*  If all columns in ORDER BY and GROUP BY clauses come from the same table, that table is preferred first when joining
 * If there is an ORDER BY clause and a different GROUP BY clause, or if the ORDER BY or GROUP BY contains columns from tables other than the first table in the join queue, a temporary table is created
 * If you use the SQL_SMALL_RESULT option, MySQL uses an in-memory temporary table
 * Each table index is queried, and the best index is used unless the optimizer believes that it is more efficient to use a table scan
 * In some cases, MySQL can read rows from the index without even consulting the data file
-* Before each row is output, those that do not match the HAVING clause are skipped
+* Before each row is output, those that do not match the `HAVING` clause are skipped

 #### Range Optimization

 #### ORDER BY

 Eliminate unneeded sorting overhead by specifying `ORDER BY NULL`

+* Do not depend on order when ORDER BY is missing.
+* Always specify ORDER BY if you want a particular order -- in some situations the engine can eliminate the ORDER BY because of how it does some other step.
+* GROUP BY forces ORDER BY.
+(This is a violation of the standard.
+It can be avoided by using ORDER BY NULL.)

 In some cases, MySQL can use an index to satisfy an ORDER BY clause without doing extra sorting.